The Buffalo Bar: Closure

 In November 2014, the Buffalo Bar announced that its lease had been terminated and the club would therefore be forced to close at New Year.
 A petition to save the venue garnered over 5500 signatures, the support of bands such as The National, The Subways and Mclusky (who performed a fundraising gig for staff), and the intervention of local politicians including local councillor Olly Parker and local M.P.
 Emily Thornberry.
 Parker said in a speech that the Buffalo Bar had "probably done more for cultural life in Islington than anyone" and Thornberry stated that the bar "makes a very important contribution to youth culture and.. the cultural significance of this part of London."

-The Buffalo Bar was one of a number of grassroots London music venues subject to closure during the same period, including Madame JoJos, 12 Bar Club, Power Lunches, The Grosvenor, Passing Clouds and The Silver Bullet – prompting questions over the future of venues faced with the threat of "soaring rents..noise pollution orders, and developers".
+The Buffalo Bar was one of a number of grassroots London music venues subject to closure during the same period, including Madame Jojo's, 12 Bar Club, Power Lunches, The Grosvenor, Passing Clouds and The Silver Bullet – prompting questions over the future of venues faced with the threat of "soaring rents..noise pollution orders, and developers".
 The Mayoral Music Venues Taskforce reported in 2015 that 35% of small venues had closed since 2007.
 In 2016 incoming Mayor of London Sadiq Khan appointed a "Night Czar", Amy Lamé, with a remit of looking at this issue.